mistenes/mikegyesulet-revive-2025/README.md

 After importing the blueprint, Render wires Postgres into the `DATABASE_URL`.
 The API seeds the `admin_users` table with `ADMIN_EMAIL`/`ADMIN_PASSWORD` and secures routes with HTTP-only cookies while serving the built SPA from `dist`.
 CORS will automatically allow the deployed site using `RENDER_EXTERNAL_URL`; only set `FRONTEND_ORIGIN` when testing from a separate frontend origin (e.g., local Vite dev).

+The blueprint leaves secrets (`MAPBOX_TOKEN`, `ADMIN_PASSWORD`, `ADMIN_JWT_SECRET`) blank so Render always prompts for them on deploy and keeps them in sync without needing manual YAML edits.
+Updating those values in the Render dashboard and redeploying will refresh the running environment.

 ## Tests / build

 ```bash